Emotional Freedom Technique (EFT) Tapping Therapy For Depression

 There’s a growing body of research on emotional freedom techniques.
 Here are a few highlights:

-• An older study suggests that EFT treatment led to psychological-trauma symptom improvement among veterans with PTSD.
+- An older study suggests that EFT treatment led to psychological-trauma symptom improvement among veterans with PTSD.
 Note that psychological research is constantly changing and evolving.

-• EFT has also been suggested to improve symptoms of physical pain, anxiety, and depression.
+- EFT has also been suggested to improve symptoms of physical pain, anxiety, and depression.
 According to a 2019 study, clinical EFT “improves multiple physiological markers of health.”
 Subjects who received the treatment demonstrated a 35% improvement in symptoms of depression and a 31% increase in feelings of happiness.

 Although more research may be needed, clinical EFT appears to show promise for relieving symptoms of depression and improving overall well-being.

-Depression therapy and EFT
+Depression therapy, mental health, and EFT

 Although tapping using the emotional freedom technique (EFT) may be an effective supplemental treatment, talk therapy is still regarded as one of the most effective ways to manage depression.
 A licensed therapist can also help determine if the emotional freedom technique (EFT) or other approaches may be right for you based on your situation.

 In recent years, more and more people have been turning to online therapy to help them manage their depression.
 For those whose depression makes it difficult to get out of bed, online therapy can be an easier way to speak to a therapist, since sessions can be attended from the comfort of home without needing to leave the house.
-Furthermore, the flexibility of online therapy allows people to work therapy in around their schedules, which can be helpful for those with busy routines.
+Furthermore, the flexibility of online therapy allows people to work on therapy around their schedules, which can be helpful for those with busy routines.

 Online therapy has been suggested to be an effective method of treating depression.
-A 2013 study found that psychotherapy administered over the Internet led to depression recovery in more patients than in-person therapy did .
+A 2013 study found that psychotherapy administered over the Internet led to depression recovery in more patients than in-person therapy did.
 More recently, a 2021 study suggests a “statistically significant reduction in depressive symptoms” among adolescents with depression who received online therapy.

 Takeaway